 Feelings and values

-- What does your child want to do – based on primary school friends, opportunities provided by the school, career aspirations, motivations and so on?
+- What school does your child want to go to, based on primary school friends, opportunities provided by the school, career aspirations, motivations and so on?

 Choosing schools: important facts and factors

 Many parents worry about things like class size or whether a single-sex or co-educational school is best.
 They also want to know how to find out about a school’s philosophy.
 Here are some answers that might guide your thinking.

 There’s no clear-cut answer to the question of whether students will do better in a smaller class.
 But teacher quality and working conditions for teachers – that is, being well supported by other staff and having access to resources – are likely to be more important than the number of students in the class.